ArunRamachandran/github-explore/README.md

 Browser navigator properties are utilised to display the browser culture.

-Application is responsive and I have tried to get a seamless experience in all major device breakpoints, including the mobile and tablets width.
+Application is responsive and UI has designed to get a seamless experience in all major device break points.

 Jest & Enzyme are utilised for unit testing